speedyk-005/chunklet-py/docs/getting-started/programmatic/plain_text_chunker.md

     print()
 ```

-1. Setting `verbose=True` enables detailed logging, which is `False` by default, showing internal processes like language detection.
+1.  `verbose=True` turns on the chatty mode - you'll see detailed logging of internal processes like language detection.
+(Default is quiet mode!)
-2. Instructs the chunker to automatically detect the language of the input text.
-While convenient, explicitly setting the language (e.g., `lang="en"`) can improve accuracy and performance for known languages.
+2.  `lang="auto"` lets us detect the language automatically.
+Super convenient, but specifying a known language like `lang="en"` can boost accuracy and speed.
-3. Configures the chunker to have no overlap between consecutive chunks.
-The default behavior includes a 20% overlap to maintain context across chunks.
+3.  `overlap_percent=0` means no overlap between chunks.
+By default, we add 20% overlap to keep your text flowing smoothly across chunks.
-4. Specifies that chunking should start from the very beginning of the text (the first sentence).
-The default is 0.
+4.  `offset=0` starts us from the very beginning of the text.
+(Zero-based indexing - because programmers love starting from zero!)

 ??? success "Click to show output"
     ```linenums="0"